 Dry Dock Brewing Co is one of Aurora’s most beloved breweries, founded in 2005 at the beginning of the craft brew craze in Colorado.
 They even pioneered beer delivery before the likes of Drizly came to town.
 Winner of several Great American Beer Festival awards, Dry Dock continues to push the limits; either of their two locations is well worth the drive for Denver tourists.

-Acquired as part of Coors’s effort to dive into the craft brew market, Bootstrap Brewing Company continues to bring some of the best IPAs and Pale Ales to their loyal fans.
-Leslie and Steve Kaczeus still run the brewery, coming up with bold, brilliant beers that taste familiar yet are different from those typically found on the shelves.
-Bootstrap is constantly looking for new brews, proving that there's more to it than what you’re used to seeing from the Coors line of products.
+Bootstrap Brewing Company bring some of the best IPAs and Pale Ales to their loyal fans.
+Owners Leslie and Steve Kaczeus run the brewery, coming up with bold, brilliant beers that taste familiar yet are different from those typically found on the shelves with a focus on ales and lagers.

 Poncha Springs may seem out of the way—but if you’re looking for truly local beer, this brewery should be your next stop.
 Because it's surrounded by a small mountain town and plenty of sunshine, the view in itself is well worth the drive.
 After a day of hiking in the area, come here to rest up and have a drink.
 Using familiar ski slope ratings like Blue Square and Double Black Diamond, Elevation Beer Company offers up unique craft brews, including barrel-aged perfections such as the Oil Man stout.

 Close to Mesa Verde National Park, the drive to Mancos Brewing Company is nothing compared to the beauty found in their small-batch 22-ounce bombers.
 From Ruff Shot IPAs to Cliff Dweller ales, you’ll be ready to kick back and relax after taking part in a hike or two in the surrounding areas.